Keith Loneker: NFL career

-Although Loneker was passed over in the NFL draft after graduation, he insisted on "walking on" with the Los Angeles Rams.
-Loneker not only made the team but went on to start by the end of his first season.
-Loneker blocked for then rookie running back, Jerome Bettis.
+After going undrafted in the 1993 NFL draft, he signed with the Los Angeles Rams as an undrafted free agent.
+He started in two of the four games he played in during his rookie season (1993).
+In 1994, he would start both games he played in.
+In his third season in 1995, he made one start but played in 13 games.

 Acting career

 While playing in the NFL, a former teammate who was working as an agent called Loneker and told him he had a part for which he thought he'd be perfect.
 Loneker had never acted before, but made a tape for the audition and the producers hired him from his tape alone.
 He was surprised when he landed the role of "White Boy Bob" in Out of Sight.
 Loneker went on to roles in Rock Star, Superbad, Leatherheads, and Lakeview Terrace.
 When Loneker wasn’t auditioning for movie roles, he was a substitute teacher at Lawrence High School in Lawrence, Kansas.